IcyyFox/AirAlpsAssistant/README.txt

+To Download, Click the green button at the top of the screen that says "Code" then click "Download ZIP"
  ______     __     ______        ______     __         ______   ______
 /\  __ \   /\ \   /\  == \      /\  __ \   /\ \       /\  == \ /\  ___\
 \ \  __ \  \ \ \  \ \  __<      \ \  __ \  \ \ \____  \ \  _-/ \ \___  \